Environment and Planning Law Summit

 Self Parking

-Guests can self-park NZ$30.00 on a per exit basis per 24 hours.
+Guests can self-park for a fee on a per exit basis per 24 hours.
 The reduced parking tickets require being validated from reception.